pi-base/data/spaces/S000196/README.md

 - Quotient of the closed long ray
 refs:
 - mathse: 1499512
-  name: Path-connected and locally connected space that is not locally path-connected
+  name: Answer to "Path-connected and locally connected space that is not locally path-connected"
 - mr: MR0649078
   name: On locally simply connected toposes and their fundamental groups.
 (Barr & Diaconescu)
 ---